 - Across the curriculum, teachers model fluency by reading texts aloud to the whole class.

-- When the teacher reads a child’s work aloud, it enables them to give praise and status to writing as well as identifying areas for feedback or further work.
-This link between the role of punctuation, sentence structure and the shape of sentences when reading fluently is made through the child’s own writing.
+- Adults read children’s writing aloud.
+The link between the role of punctuation, sentence structure and the shape of sentences when reading fluently is made through the child’s own writing.

 - All classes have storytime where fluency is modelled.